 Acknowledging our human frailties and ever seeking forgiveness, we profess our need of the Holy Spirit and commit our lives to Jesus Christ and through Him to the care, the judgment, the deliverance and the mercy of the Almighty God.
 Amen.

 We are welcoming of every person but we don’t affirm every lifestyle choice.
-The practice of behaviors the Bible labels as sin will not be affirmed, celebrated or blessed.

 We believe in heterosexual marriage.